kevchen266/kotlin-for-python-developers-cn/README.md

 There's a vast collection of functional programming-style operations available in the [`kotlin.collections` package](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/index.html).

-### Receivers
+### 接收者

-The signature of a member function or an [extension function](#extension-functionsproperties) begins with a _receiver_: the type upon which the function can be invoked.
+The signature of a member function or an [extension function](#扩展函数属性) begins with a _receiver_: the type upon which the function can be invoked.
 For example, the signature of `toString()` is `Any.() -> String` - it can be called on any non-null object (the receiver), it takes no parameters, and it returns a `String`.
 It is possible to write a lambda function with such a signature - this is called a _function literal with receiver_, and is extremely useful for building DSLs.

 A function literal with receiver is perhaps easiest to think of as an extension function in the form of a lambda expression.
 The declaration looks like an ordinary lambda expression; what makes it take a receiver is the context - it must be passed to a function that takes a function with receiver as a parameter, or assigned to a variable/property whose type is a function type with receiver.
 The only way to use a function with receiver is to invoke it on an instance of the receiver class, as if it were a member function or extension function.
 For example: